Steve Harvey’s Co-Host’s Assistant Has Been Found Dead In His Hotel Room In Atlanta

 The duo was in Atlanta to promote the upcoming Kiers’s Hope 5k Run and Fun Walk.
 The project, which promises to raise money for sickle cell anemia awareness, includes giveaways and other promotions.
 One of the grand prizes includes tickets to The Get Down comedy show, which will feature Cedric the Entertainer — one of Steve Harvey’s longtime friends — along with Eddie Griffin, George Lopez, and D.L.
 Hughley.
 The run, which will take place on Saturday, June 2, at the Margaret Hunt-Hill Bridge in Dallas, TX, is currently accepting donations on their official website, as well.
 Sponsors of the event include Nestle Water, the City of Dallas, The Silent Partner, and of course, iHeartRadio, who licenses out The Steve Harvey Show to multiple markets.

-As of press time, Steve Harvey hasn’t commented publicly on the death of his employee.
+As of this time, Steve Harvey hasn’t commented publicly on the death of his employee.